spacejackal/coms3270P1/README.md

 Known Errors/ issues:
-if the input is not a set of points there is will be an error and it will hang. the points in the file need to be formated correctly inorder to print the immage correctly
+if the input is not a set of points there is will be an error and it will hang. the points in the file need to be formated correctly in order to print the immage correctly